 Attleboro Area Interfaith Collaborative prohibits discrimination in any of its activities or operations on the basis or race, color, national origin, ancestry, religion, sex, gender and gender presentation, sexual orientation, pregnancy-related condition, age, disability.
 Proselytizing is not permitted.

-Food n’ Friends operates by the combined effort of over 500 active volunteers from houses of worship, businesses, social service agencies, youth groups, community members, and a part-time program administrator extraordinaire.
+Food n’ Friends operates by the combined effort of over 500 active volunteers from houses of worship, businesses, social service agencies, youth groups, community members, and a program administrator extraordinaire.